cran-task-views/Survival/Survival.md

     `r pkg("timereg")` also proposes an implementation of the Cox-Aalen model (that can also be used to perform the Lin, Wei and Ying (1994) goodness-of-fit for Cox regression models) and the partly parametric additive risk model of McKeague and Sasieni.
-A version of the Cox-Aalen model for interval censored data is available in the `r pkg("coxinterval")` package.
 The `r pkg("uniah")` package fits shape-restricted additive
     hazards models.
 The `r pkg("addhazard")` package
     contains tools to fit additive hazards model to random sampling,